What does Mac Gatekeeper do?

-Apple has carved itself a niche amongst tech companies in recent years as being the vendor most concerned about its users’ security and privacy.
-It has implemented a number of features in recent versions of macOS, such as code-signing and sand boxing that are designed to provide greater protection for users’ data.
+Apple has carved itself a niche amongst tech companies in recent years as the vendor most concerned about its users’ security and privacy.
+It has implemented a number of features in recent versions of macOS, such as code signing and sandboxing, that are designed to provide greater protection for users’ data.
 And Gatekeeper is another example of that.
 Here’s how to use Gatekeeper on your Mac.

 What is Gatekeeper?

-Apple doesn’t explain exactly how Gatekeeper works, with good reason – if it did, it would be easier to circumvent.
+Apple doesn’t explain exactly how Gatekeeper works, and for a good reason — if it did, it would be easier to circumvent.

 Why is Gatekeeper important?

 Much of the malware that finds its way onto Macs comes in the form of fake downloads or bundled applications.
 In both cases, the apps that are installed are not those that users think they are installing.
-By preventing them being installed by default, and forcing you to manually enable installation, macOS is alerting you to their attempt to install and giving you the chance to block them.
+By preventing them from being installed by default and forcing you to manually enable installation, macOS is alerting you to their attempt to install and giving you a chance to block them.